Child Development Series: 12-Month Milestones Every Parent Should Know

 Emotionally, 12-month-olds are learning to express a range of feelings, from joy and excitement to frustration and disappointment.
 They may start to exhibit signs of separation anxiety when separated from caregivers, indicating a growing understanding of object permanence.
 Responding sensitively to their emotional cues and providing comfort and reassurance can help them navigate this stage of emotional development.

-This is the first post in our Child Development Series — stay tuned as we highlight milestones and ways to support growth in the years ahead!
+This is the first post in our Child Development Series — stay tuned as we highlight milestones for 2-year-olds, 3-year-olds, 4-year-olds, and 5-year-olds, as well as ways to support your child’s growth in the years ahead!